raryelcostasouza/zDislocker/README.md

 sudo ./install.sh

 Note: to enable non-admin users to mount/umount Bitlocker protected drives, by default, during the installation a rule is added to the /etc/sudoers file.
 This rule allow all users to execute the script util-root.sh (where the root commands needed for mounting/umounting are located).

+# WARNING!!!
+The proper and safe way to eject the BitLocker encrypted drives is using this app.
+Your file browser may automatically show an eject button, but it does not know how to eject with BitLocker drives properly.

+If you eject a drive only using the file browser button it may cause DATA LOSS.

 # Screenshots